mhansen/graphviz-docs/_pages/04_resources.md

 <h4><a name="bio-informatics">Bioinformatics and Cheminformatics Tools and Resources Using Graphviz</a></h4>

-<p>Relational structures abound in the study of biological and chemical information.
-The following list barely scratches the surface.</p>
+Relational structures abound in the study of biological and chemical information.
+The following list barely scratches the surface.

 <ul>
 				<li><a href="https://github.com/peter-lind/hasse-manager/tree/master/HasseManager" >HasseManager</a> for visualizing relations between chemical structures used in fragment-based drug discovery, as described in the <a href="http://pubs.acs.org/doi/abs/10.1021/ci4004464">Journal of&nbsp;Chemical Information and Modelling</a> [Peter Lind]</li>